schematics/schematics/README.md

 (internal data removed) and the data fields that are shareable with the general public.

-This is the raw document as stored in Mongo:
+This is the raw document as converted to a Python dictionary:

     {
         'personal_thoughts': u'I wish I had three hands...',